 Mr. Taylor set up the flight telecom team for the Mars Exploration Rover (MER) in 2003 and helped bring the new concept of "communications windows" to maturity for both Rover-to-DSN X-band communications and UHF relay communications with the Mars orbiters.
 On both MER and the Mars Science Laboratory (MSL), He has had a major role in the development of the DSN keywords file for surface operations.
 This file is an input to station automation software to control uplink and downlink operations with minimal intervention by the project mission controller or the station operator.

-Mr. Taylor is a principal engineer in the Communications Systems and Operations Group of the JPL Flight Communications Systems Section, working on telecom analysis, ground system implementation, and flight operations for deep-space flight projects.
+Mr. Taylor is a principal engineer in the Communications Architecture and Operations Group of the JPL Flight Communications Systems Section, working on telecom analysis, ground system implementation, and flight operations for deep-space and near-Earth flight projects.
 In 2005, he published an operations handbook for Electra, the next-generation proximity radio for communicating between the Mars Reconnaissance Orbiter and Mars rovers and landers on the surface.
-He has published telecommunications-analysis articles for several flight projects in JPL's Interplanetary Network Progress Reports, and he was the founding telecommunications member of JPL's Spaceflight Significant Events Group, now called Lessons Learned.
+He has published telecommunications-analysis articles for several flight projects in JPL’s Interplanetary Network Progress Reports, and he was the founding telecommunications member of JPL's Spaceflight Significant Events Group, now called Lessons Learned.
 He has received NASA and JPL awards for exceptional technical excellence for his work on Galileo, DS1, MER, and DI telecommunications.
 He received the NASA Exceptional Achievement Medal in 2000 and the NASA Exceptional Service Medal in 2006.

 Editor of Volume 13 of the Deep-Space Communications and Navigation Series: